warneracw21/PUBG_kaggle_model/README.md

 # Welcome to my PUBG Final Placement Prediction Repo
 This is my attempt at Kaggle's PUBG Final Placement Prediction competition.
-We are given various features from players from thousands of games on thousands of teams and are tasked with predicting the win probability for each team
+Participants are given various features from players from thousands of games on thousands of teams and are tasked with predicting the win probability for each team

 ![](meta/graph.png)